Master of Law and Development

 University of Melbourne, VIC

-Atenasi has also earned a Bachelor’s degree in Marine Studies from the University of the South Pacific.
+Atenasi also holds a Bachelor of Marine Studies from the University of the South Pacific.